mayooear/gpt4-pdf-chatbot-langchain/README.md

 For the Ananda Library, we have provided code that can take a wordpress MySQL database and generate PDF files for all of the published content.
 For us, that is about 7,000 documents.

-This is completely optional.
+700 Audio files and 800+ YouTube videos.

 ## Enhanced Frontend with Social Media Sharing

 The runtime website code is significantly extended from the forked project.
 We have added

-- Display of sources with links
+- Display of sources with links and inline audio/video players
-- Thumbs up, and thumbs down for system feedback
+- Thumbs up for social feedback and thumbs down for system feedback
 - Copy button
-- All Answers page for social sharing, including heart button to indicate user likes
+- All Answers page for social sharing

 ## Development